Macquarie University is for pioneering minds, no matter the path your life has taken.

 Who: Anyone identifying as Aboriginal or Torres Strait Islander including those who may not have completed the HSC or gained the required ATAR.

-How: Go to the Macquarie University Indigenous Students webpage and fill out the application form to attend an assessment day.
+How: Go to the Indigenous Students webpage and fill out the online application form and attend an interview on campus.

-Offers are made according to merit, based on demonstrated ability to undertake University study at an on-campus assessment day.
+Offers are made according to merit, based on demonstrated ability to undertake University study from the application and performance at the interview.